 I remember the triumph I felt as I broke through the clasped hands of the other team.
 Who am I kidding?!?
 I remember dangling from those clasped hands because I couldn't break through! 🙂

-Crab Crawl Race – Split your boys into two teams, and have them race each other doing the Crab Crawl.
+Crab Crawl Race – Split your Scouts into two teams, and have them race each other doing the Crab Crawl.
 Mark a starting point and a turning point.
-Each boy crab crawls to the turning point and back then tags his teammate to start his turn.
+Each Scout crab crawls to the turning point and back then tags their teammate to start their turn.